 13. Spend a day doing frugal and minimalist acts of random kindness

 Volunteer together at a local charity organization.
-Pick up the time when both of you can reach out to the community and give back to them.
+Pick up a time when both of you can reach out to the community and give back to them.
 Helping others out creates a sense of bonding that is so unique and a lifelong memory.

 Check out my favorite blogger Sadie and her husband’s work in their local community. they even celebrate their dates together volunteering for the local community.
 Their latest project is to feed 1000+ kids nutritious meals in Mexico.
 These are our couple goals too in 2022.
 When was the last time you both served your local community or helped someone in need together how did that make you feel?

 Can not go out to volunteer?
 Use this day to write or share your past volunteer experiences.
-Want to make it extra fun? revisit those places if you are in the same town or find those places on Google Maps and take prints.
+Want to make it extra fun?
+Revisit those places if you are in the same town or find those places on Google Maps and take prints.
 Put those on your collage wall -and name it a random act of kindness.

 14. Help each other in your work.

-I know, I know that you are supposed to celebrate this day.
-But what if you need to work or he needs to work or both of you are employed or self-employed and both need to work.
+I know I know that you are supposed to celebrate this day.
+But what if you need to work or he needs to work or both of you are employed or self-employed and both need to work?
 Or in some special cases, if you both enjoy your work, which is so cool, help each other finish the work earlier this day.
 And celebrate the evening together.
 Write things you want to do together in our handy Bucket list here.
 You can use it all year as well.

-If it helps, help each other out make good decisions.
+If it helps, help each other out and make good decisions.
 Sometimes, we tend to complicate simpler things when we have to take decisions of our own.
 Getting your spouse’s viewpoint can help you make smarter and faster decisions.
 I know how many times my hubby helped me select the right tool, proofread my articles, or simply gave me an honest opinion on my career choices.

-If you both love doing this, spend this day making a list of important decisions you made together up until this valentine’s.
+If you both love doing this, spend this day making a list of important decisions you made together up until this Valentine’s.
 List how those decisions helped you both.
 Remember how that made you feel.
 Also, note down the decision where your life partner helped you.